kengibson1111/tour-of-go/flowcontrol/tourofgo-flowcontrol-forloop/README.md

-# basics - for loop
+# flowcontrol - for loop

 This is the basic `for` loop.